-The Children’s Lives Research Initiative provides a unique opportunity to realize the potential for the University of Melbourne to make a positive significant difference to the lives of children and young people in the 21st Century.
-The proposed funding will make it possible to support cross-discipline and cross-sectoral collaborations within and external to the University to examine the underlying complexity of circumstances impacting children and young people’s capacity to thrive and to identify complex practice and policy relevant solutions.
+The Children’s Lives Research Initiative provides a unique opportunity to realise the potential for the University of Melbourne to make a positive significant difference to the lives of children and young people in the 21st Century.
+This Initiative will make it possible to support cross-discipline and cross-sectoral collaborations within and external to the University to examine the underlying complexity of circumstances impacting children and young people’s capacity to thrive and to identify complex practice and policy relevant solutions.

 We are really excited to be working on this Initiative together, to strengthen new and existing partnerships and to make an impact on the lives of children and young people.
 If you would like any further information, please feel free to contact either of us, or the Academic Convenor (Dr Elise Davis, firstname.lastname@example.org)

 Associate Professor Lisa Gibbs

 Chair – Associate Professor Lisa Gibbs

-Associate Professor Lisa Gibbs is Chair of the Jack Brockhoff Child Health and Wellbeing Program and an internationally renowned public health researcher with expertise in child participation, complex interventions and community partnerships.
+Associate Professor Lisa Gibbs is Director of the Jack Brockhoff Child Health and Wellbeing Program and an internationally renowned public health researcher with expertise in child participation, complex interventions and community partnerships.

 The Steering Group will guide the research program and support the Chairs.